Einstein's Genius Linked to Well-Connected Brain Hemispheres

 It’s no coincidence that Einstein was a genius physicist and a master violinist.
 After having been inspired by Mozart music at age 13, he began to practice the violin religiously.
 More and more studies are beginning to link musical training and improved cognitive function.
 Practicing an instrument engages all four hemispheres of your brain and makes them more well-connected.

-Falk and her colleagues reported on uncommon features of Albert Einstein’s brain when images were first release in 2012.
+Falk and her colleagues reported on uncommon features of Albert Einstein’s brain when images were first released in 2012.
 By analyzing autopsy photographs, the team was able to visibly identify features of Einstein’s brain that could be fundamental to the man’s intellect.
-They found greater intricacy and deep grooves across certain regions of his brain, particularly the prefrontal cortex, the visual cortex and the parietal lobes.
+They found greater intricacy and deep grooves across certain regions of his brain, particularly the prefrontal cortex, the visual cortex, and the parietal lobes.

 The prefrontal cortex is thought to be the seat of both critical and abstract thinking, decision-making and expression of personality traits.
 The parietal lobe is involved in sense and motor function.
 Interestingly, Falk’s group found that the somatosensory cortex, which receives sensory input information, was also increased in magnitude in an area that corresponded to Albert Einstein’s left hand.

-Conclusion: Left Brain-Right Brain Is Only Half the Story
+Conclusion: Left Brain-Right Brain Is Only Half the Stor

 My father, Richard Bergland, was a neuroscientist and neurosurgeon who wrote a book called The Fabric of Mind (Viking).
 He believed that the vermis — which is the link between the two hemispheres of the cerebellum – is hugely important in the communication of the cerebellar hemispheres.
 He also believed that the midbrain — which connects the cerebrum (up brain) to the cerebellum (down brain) — is the gateway for keeping a line of communication simultaneously flowing between all four brain hemispheres.

-If you'd like to read more on these topics please check out my Psychology Today blogs: "Why is Dancing Good for Your Brain?", "The Neuroscience of Madonna's Enduring Success", "The Right Brain Is Not the Only Source of Creativity", "Toward a New Split-Brain Model: Up Brain-Down Brain", "Squeeze a Ball With Your Left Hand to Increase Creativity", "Gesturing Engages All Four Brain Hemispheres" and "The Neuroscience of Imagination."
+If you'd like to read more on these topics please check out my Psychology Today blogs: "Why is Dancing Good for Your Brain?", "The Neuroscience of Madonna's Enduring Success", "The Right Brain Is Not the Only Source of Creativity."